 The Stuart Warren Studentship Fund

-The Stuart Warren PhD studentship would fully fund a student from Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Eswatini (formerly Swaziland), Zambia or Zimbabwe, which constitute the Southern African development region.
+The Stuart Warren PhD studentship will fully fund a student from Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Eswatini (formerly Swaziland), Zambia or Zimbabwe, which constitute the Southern African development region.
 This requires approximately £50,000 per year; £29,000 to cover the annual fee for an overseas PhD student, and £21,000 to cover living costs.
 We aim to raise at least £25,000 per year, or £100,000 over four years for one student to be fully funded, with matching funding from the Cambridge trust to make up the difference.
-We also have a matching offer of £10,000 from a foundation if we can raise £10,000 before 30 November 2020.
-Were this initial fundraising overreach its target, we could be even more ambitious: the endowment required to generate £25,000 annually is at least £625,000( based on a 4% drawdown), so if we could reach this higher target we could hope to endow the studentship in perpetuity.

-If 100 former students pledge £25 per month for three years, we would very soon reach our target of £100,000.
+If 100 former students pledge £200-£500, added to the current donations, we would be raising sufficient funds to help fund this on an ongoing basis and build up endowed funding.
 Should you have any questions about this fund, or donating, please don’t hesitate to contact Fran Malarée on firstname.lastname@example.org